FAQ: Cloud Sync

 Q: Do I need to have the Dropbox, Google Drive, or Microsoft OneDrive client installed on my PC, Mac or mobile device?

-A: No, although you may find it handy for other reasons, eWallet neither uses nor requires the Dropbox client software.
+A: No, although you may find it handy for other reasons. eWallet neither uses nor requires the Dropbox, Google Drive, or OneDrive client software.

 Q: Do I need to store my local wallet file (.wlt) on Dropbox, Google Drive, or Microsoft OneDrive?

-A: No, your cloud wallet file (.cwlt file extension) is stored on Dropbox and that file is then used as the master file to sync against the local wallet files (.wlt file extension) on your device(s) and/or PC(s).
+.cwlt file extension) is stored on Dropbox, Google Drive, or OneDrive and that file is then used as the master file to sync against the local wallet files (

-Q: Do I need a new Dropbox account just for eWallet?
+Q: Do I need a new Dropbox, Google, or Microsoft account just for eWallet?

-A: You do not; you can use your existing Dropbox account for eWallet too.
-If you don’t already have a Dropbox account, eWallet will help you signup as part of the sync setup process.
+A: You do not; you can use your existing Dropbox, Google, or Microsoft account for eWallet too.

 Q: Is my data still safe/secure when syncing to a cloud service?

-A: In addition to eWallet’s file encryption, Dropbox and iCloud provide their own security for their services.
-Please note that using the cloud for sync or backup is optional though; you can still use the Mac or PC versions of eWallet to sync with iOS devices directly, and the PC version to sync with Android directly.
-Please see this article for more information on using Dropbox to store cloud wallet (.cwlt) files.
+A: In addition to eWallet’s file encryption, Dropbox, Google Drive, Microsoft OneDrive, and iCloud provide their own security for their services.
+Please note that using the cloud for sync or backup is optional though; you can still use the macOS or Windows versions of eWallet to sync with Android, iPhone and iPad devices directly.
+Please see this article for more information on using Dropbox, Google Drive, or OneDrive to store cloud wallet (

 Q: Can I open my cloud wallet file (.cwlt) directly?

 Q: Can I sync with more than one Dropbox, Google Drive or Microsoft OneDrive account?

 Q: Do I have to use Cloud Sync to synchronize?

 A: No, Cloud Sync is an option within eWallet’s SyncPro synchronization engine.
-If you have the PC or Mac version of eWallet, you can use that to sync with the iOS or Android versions using a local WiFi network; in that case there is no use of cloud services.
+If you have the macOS or Windows version of eWallet, you can use that to sync with the iPhone & iPad or Android versions using a local Wi-Fi network; in that case there is no use of cloud services.

-Q: Do I have to use either iCloud or Dropbox to sync data on my iPhone, iPad or iPod touch?
+Q: Must I use a cloud service (iCloud, Dropbox, Google Drive, or Microsoft OneDrive) to sync data on my Android device, iPhone, or iPad?

-Q: Can I use Cloud Sync between PCs and between Macs and between iOS devices and between Android devices?
+Q: Can I use Cloud Sync between PCs and between Macs and between iPhones/iPads and between Android devices?

 A: Yes, you can.
 Think of your cloud wallet as the master wallet for syncing, and then each of your devices gets its own local version of that wallet for offline access to the information.

-Q: With the Registered Trial version of eWallet for Mac, can I use iCloud for syncing?
+Q: With the Registered Trial version of eWallet for macOS, can I use iCloud for syncing?

 A: No, Apple restricts iCloud services to applications delivered through the Mac App Store.
 Note that the Trial version does include all the other sync methods including sync via Dropbox, Google Drive, Microsoft OneDrive, local Wi-Fi sync, and folder sync.